Vim and Emacs ideas, rebuilt around AI

 Verifiable AI

-CodeClaw produces bounded proposals and trace files instead of silent repository rewrites.
+CodeClaw — the editor's AI fix layer — produces bounded proposals and trace files instead of silent repository rewrites.

 Contributor entry points